Welcome to Tampere − a true student city!

 Tampere has frequently been voted the best Finnish city in terms of quality of life.
 All this with the beautiful lake surroundings guarantee that Tampere is your best choice.

-Tampere Student Housing Foundation (TOAS) has a wide selection of housing for students.
-There are rooms in the middle of it all and rooms within an easy reach of UTA by city bus.
+Tampere Student Housing Foundation (TOAS) offers housing for international students both in the busy city centre and closer to nature within an easy reach of UTA by city bus.
 A free internet connection is available for all TOAS tenants.

 Due to a great amount of new students in the autumn semesters, other housing options are offered exclusively for exchange students.

 Information on accommodation for students who have been granted admission to UTA is available on the pages for admitted students.

 The activities are organized by UTA student associations, ESN FINT, Erasmus Student Network and other student organizations.
 UnipoliSports provides high-quality sports services for the members of the Student Union of UTA.
 Come and find your favorite leisure activity!

 You are warmly welcome to take part in all the Student Union of the University of Tampere's (Tamy for short) activities and make use of the benefits and services guaranteed by the membership!
 The purpose of Tamy is to supervise students' interests and protect their rights within the University and in society.
 While Tamy is both financially and administratively independent from the University, it has representatives in the University administration.
 Tamy provides significant services for students completely or partially funded by the Student Union, including health care.